matteoxpo/T03D03/README.md

 >**CHEAT SHEET (DOOR):**
 >- Remember that the git cheat sheet is in your left pocket!
 >- To access the AI, start the ai module.
+>- The styles cheat sheet is in your right pocket, don't mix it up!
+The AI likes styles, don't forget to follow them!
 >- You can find additional information... somewhere.
 >- This thing has control over the doors.
 Try not to make it angry.
 The module has not been fully debugged yet.
 >- Tighten up the chair!